near/docs/docs/concepts/web3/near.md

 The client generates a new key pair and asks a wallet to add it as a functional call key for a given contract.
 After this, a login session is established and considered alive until the client has the generated key pair.
-To provide the best user experience usage of both keys is combined - type of singing is determined based on a transaction type (payable or non-payable).
+To provide the best user experience usage of both keys is combined - type of signing is determined based on a transaction type (payable or non-payable).
 In case of a payable transaction, flow with wallet redirection is used, otherwise simplified local signing flow (using a stored function call key) is applied:

 <div align="center">